Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 “Tricks to learn a new language fast?”

-Or “Magical books to learn a foreign language?” or “Best Apps to learn any Language quickly?” or “Secrets about How to Learn a New Language in 3 Months?”
+Or “Magical books to learn a foreign language?” or “Best Apps to learn any language quickly?” or “Secrets about How to Learn a New Language in 3 Months?”

 You might have seen plenty of companies that sell learning books, online courses, products, language apps, or software.